tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): How can you specify the variables to include in PROC MEANS output?
 - Answer (tbishaw-stat6250): In order to specify the varibles to include in PROC MEANS output, you have to list them in a VAR statment.
 - *Question* (cnguyen77-stat6250): What is the nlevels used for in proc freq?
+- *Question* (sbagdi-stat6250): What are the two ways to write column names to display columns in an output table?
+- *Answer* (sbagdi-stat6250): For columns to be displayed in separate tables, the column names are to be separated with a space in between.
+And for a cross tabulation format, an asterisk is used between column names.